 The intercollegiate Membership examination of the Royal Colleges of Surgeons (MRCS) tests the knowledge, experience and clinical competence expected of trainees at the end of their core surgical training.

 The MRCS regulations below apply to all candidates.
 It is essential that you read and understand them before sitting the examination.

 These regulations are under continual review; we recommend that you keep in regular contact with your college to ensure you have the most up-to-date information.
 Any changes to the regulations will be announced on this website.

 The MRCS regulations govern the content and conduct of the examination leading to the award of the Membership of the Royal College of Surgeons.
 The regulations provide information relating to eligibility, application, content and format of the exam.

 These regulations apply to all candidates and will be used to investigate all examination appeals.

-These regulations define candidate misconduct with examples.
+These regulations define candidate misconduct with examples, as well as how suspected misconduct will be investigated and the sanctions in place.
 Find out how to avoid it as well as what to do if you suspect misconduct.

 The policy below outlines the steps that may be taken if candidates display concerning or dangerous behaviour during an MRCS examination.Intercollegiate policy for concerning or dangerous candidate behaviour